Tsuga logo

 Based on our database of Tsuga interview outcomes, avoid these common traps:

-• Describing a situation where they 'won' the argument without considering collaboration.
+• Describing a situation where they were simply assigned a task.

 Test Yourself: Real Tsuga Questions